APaskey/dradrian/content/post/risk_vs_safety/index.md

 </svg>

 I included this infographic by Dr. Ian Mackay that illustrates how no single risk mitigation effort is perfect.
+If the image is cut off on your cell phone, try rotating your screen.
 [He’s a little grumpy sometimes, but you should definitely check out his blog if you’re interested!](https://virologydownunder.com) [I love his article on his blog about why regular ol’ soap and water is an effective coronavirus destroyer.](https://virologydownunder.com/why-does-soap-work-so-well-on-sars-cov-2/) So think about risks and do your best to layer up those protections to minimize risk for you and your family as much as possible.